drevops/vortex/scripts/drevops/docs/variables.md

 ### `DREVOPS_DEPLOY_PROCEED`

 Flag to proceed with deployment.
-Set to "`1`" once the deployment configuration is configured in CI and is ready. @see scripts/drevops/deploy-<type>.sh for more variables.
+Set to `1` once the deployment configuration is configured in CI and is ready.

 Default value: `UNDEFINED`